Lyp-alvin/multi-arrangement-plb-unet-ert/README.md

-# Multi-arrangement LIB-U-Net for ERT inversion
+# Multiarray LIB-U-Net for ERT inversion

 This repository contains the reference implementation for a multi-arrangement closed-loop deep-learning framework for two-dimensional electrical resistivity